CodeCrush-CC/C_Data-Structure/README.md

   - Select Second option for C++ programs.
  - To run the programs
   - Click on Terminal.
-  - Write your program name followed by without extension `./`
+  - Write your program name without extension followed by `./`

+**Note:** There is a difference between DosBox and MinGW compiler.
+Programs that are compiled using DosBox may give error with MinGW and vice-versa, but with little bit         modification in the program the error can be resolved.

 Enjoy!
 Happy Coding!